 - A leave of absence is not required for the spring/summer, since students maintain active status during these terms whether or not they are enrolled for courses.

-- A student may submit a request to return early from an approved leave of absence, which is subject to the recommendation from the graduate program and approval of a Rackham dean
+- A student may submit a request to return early from an approved leave of absence, which is subject to the recommendation from the graduate program and approval of a Rackham dean or designee.

 - Leaves of absence will not be approved for prior terms.